 Starbases fully recharge your energy (7500 in total, including 2500 to the shield), so in theory it should be easy to clean up the quadrants one after the other with maximum firepower, and then come back.
 In practice, at the beginning of the game, things are never going as well as expected, with the Super-Commander blowing up planets and sometimes, rarely, starbases and the regular Commanders tracting you left and right before you get a chance to recharge.

 After this, the game is easy, and except at the very beginning you will more often die what NetHack/Rogue players would call a YASD (“Yet Another Stupid Death“) : moving straight into a black hole, experimenting with a crystal or a super weapon when clearly you could use anything else, forgetting your speed is Warp Factor 1.0 and running out of time, … If you play carefully : jump in, phase everyone, jump out – you should be super safe.

 In a nutshell, when things are going well, the game is not that interesting, but it goes fast.
 And just like a roguelike, the game gets actually fun when things are going awry.
 This is another reason for which this game was so popular.

 C. UI , Clarity of rules and outcomes

-The game uses keyboard command for everything, but as it accepts several commands for the same effect (short range scan can be written “srscan”, “srs” or “s”).
+The game uses keyboard commands for everything, but it accepts several commands for the same effect (short-range scan can be written “srscan”, “srs” or “s”).